top of page

 What Can We Do?

-Birds are at greater risk from lighting during spring and fall migration.
-Consider if lighting can be temporarily turned off April-May and August-October for migration.
+Birds are at greater risk from lighting during spring and fall migration, April-May and August-October.
 Most of our Maine species migrate at night!

 • Use automatic controls such as timers, dimmers, or motion sensors to use only what light is needed.